 The RQF has three entry levels: 1,2,3 plus levels 1 to 8.

-A rough comparison of levels 1 to 8 to existing qualifications in England is:
+A rough comparison of levels 1 to 8 to existing qualifications in England, Wales and Northern Ireland is:

 1 – GCSEs (grades 3-1: previously D-G)